c-sanders/Quaternion/README.md

 * ### What a quaternion is not.

-But what would happen, if instead of a number line x, we had a 3-dimensional Euclidean space which was comprised of three mutually orthogonal axes labelled x, y, and z?
-If we were to take the square root of the negative values on the x-axis, then that is not an issue - the results will simply be of the form i, -i2, i3.7 and the like.
+But what would happen, if instead of a number line $x$, we had a 3-dimensional Euclidean space which was comprised of three mutually orthogonal axes labelled
+$x$, $y$, and $z$?
+If we were to take the square root of the negative values on the x-axis, then that is not an issue - the results will simply be of the form $i$, $-i2$, $i3.7$ and the like.
 But what would happen if we were to take the square root of the negative values on the y-axis?
 The answer is that the resulting values are not of the form j, -j2, j3.7 and the like.
 Similarly, doing the same thing to the negative values on the z-axis does not